bmoscon/cryptostore/README.md

 * [ ] Missing data detection and correction (for exchanges that support historical data, typically only trade data)
 * [ ] Storing data to MongoDB
 * [ ] Support for enabling computation and storage of diverse metrics in parallel with data collection (eg. configurable OHLCV)
-* [ ] Support for forwarding data to another service/sink (eg. to a trading engine).

 ## Contributing